Comodoro Rivadavia rail disaster (1953): Overview

-An emergency operation was inmmediately set up to help the victims.
+An emergency operation was immediately set up to help the victims.
 Due to the low populated region, doctors and nurses were sent from Buenos Aires in a sanitary train to assist the multiple injured.
 Injured people were carried to Comodoro Rivadavia and Astra Hospitals and Napolitani Sanatorium.

 Although the initial number of dead were 23, it then increased to 36 and 65 injured.
 The number of deaths would continue to grow due to another accident in the rescue operative, when the crane fell off while raising the train, resulting in more fatal victims.
-The verticality of the slope where the train fell was an additional challenge for the rescuee team.
+The verticality of the slope where the train fell was an additional challenge for the rescue team.

 Aftermath

-After the accident, the branch to Rada Tilly was closed definitively.
-Nevertheless, it would not be the last accident in the Comodoro Rivadavia Railway so in 1960, a break failure caused a train collision in General Mosconi with 3 people dead.
+After the accident, the branch to Rada Tilly was closed permanently.
+Nevertheless, it would not be the last accident on the Comodoro Rivadavia Railway.
+In 1960, a brake failure caused a train collision in General Mosconi with 3 people dead.

 The CRR came to a definitive end in January 1978 when the last train arrived in Comodoro Rivadavia.
 One year before, the military government led by Jorge Videla had promulgated a decree that closed a high number of rail services in Argentina due to their low profitability, being the CRR one of the several lines affected.
 A new decree promulgated in 1993 under the Carlos Menem's administration, ratified the closure.